Homotopies in Grothendieck fibrations: Introduction

-in $\C$ lying over this square with $s$ and $t$ cartesian; $p'$ is also cocartesian (note that in this situation, $p'$ is uniquely determined by $p$, $s$, and $t$ since $t$ is cartesian).
+Suppose we have a cocartesian morphism $p\colon{}P\to{}Q$ in $\C$ over $g\colon{}C\to{}D$ in $\B$, and a morphism $k\colon{}B\to{}D$.
+We say that $p$ is \emph{stable along $k$} if the following condition holds.
+Given any commutative square in $\C$ lying over a square in $\B$, as shown above, if the square in $B$ is a pullback square, and $s$ and $t$ are cartesian, then $p'$ is cocartesian (note that in this situation, $p'$ is uniquely determined by $p$, $s$, and $t$ since $t$ is cartesian).
 This is also known as the \emph{Beck-Chevalley condition}.